Overview of the Bruce Power Contract

 - MCR Off-ramps provide the IESO with the option to not proceed with the subject refurbishment or all future refurbishments if the estimates provided by Bruce Power prior to each refurbishment exceed certain cost or duration thresholds.
 The cost threshold is a 30 per cent increase over the refurbishment cost amount that is reflected in the base-case nuclear price estimate.

 - Economic off-ramps can be exercised prior to the third and fifth MCR.
 Economic off-ramps provide the IESO with the option to terminate all remaining refurbishments due to changes in supply or demand in electricity have resulted in there no longer being a need to refurbish the remaining units or their being more economic alternatives to the refurbishment of all the remaining units.

-As outlined in the 2017 LTEP, Bruce Power assumes the risk of any cost overruns during the execution of the refurbishment.
+Bruce Power assumes the risk of any cost overruns during the execution of the refurbishment.
 Ontario is protecting customers by strictly controlling the cost and timetable of the refurbishments to ensure that they are delivered on time and on budget.

 Decommissioning, Fuel and Waste Costs

 The price paid for Bruce Power nuclear electricity is fully inclusive of all costs, including capital investments that have been made, funding for fuel, waste and decommissioning liabilities and every element of the company’s operation.
-As outlined above, this is where the agreements with OPG related to the lease and other services are aligned with Bruce Power’s contract with the IESO to ensure the price is fully inclusive of all costs.
+As outlined above, agreements with OPG related to the lease and other services are aligned with Bruce Power’s contract with the IESO to ensure the price is fully inclusive of all costs.